Applications for the 2021 Summer Fellowship program are now closed.

 Each summer fellow will be matched with one of the following programs based on alignment between their skills, experience, interests, and each program’s project needs:

-- Civic Engagement Narrative Change: analysis of quantitative data sources on elections & the electorate
+- Civic Engagement Narrative Change: analysis of quantitative data sources on elections and the electorate

-- Equity Metrics: literature review on topics related to fair housing & access to opportunity
+- Equity Metrics: Program: background research on topics related to fair housing and access to opportunity

-- Global Justice: data collection & analysis on climate refugees
+- Global Justice Program: research and data collection on climate refugees

 - Just Public Finance: research & data collection for case studies on water sovereignty & corporate power

 - Othering & Belonging Research: bibliographic research on topics related to Othering & Belonging

 - Residential Segregation: literature reviews, interviews with experts and citizens, and preparation of memoranda on residential segregation

 - Strategic Communications: assist with op-ed editing and placement, journalist engagement, guest prep, and other media-related tasks

 - Toward Belonging-Europe: background research on the landscape of belonging in the European region, with emphasis on European distinct expressions of anti-Black racism and other forms of marginalization